katholiek-onderwijs-vlaanderen/sri/README.md

     200 OK

-The response to this POST operation will return the same body as described in Error Codes.
+The response to this POST operation will return the same body as described in section about error codes.

-Additionally this resource validation algorithm can return non-blocking warnings, rather than only blocking errors (as is the case for a PUT operation).

 ## Resource creation
-When a new resource is created, this should be done via an HTTP PUT operation.
-If the resource is created the server should return :
+When a new resource is created, this should be done via an `PUT` operation.
+If the resource is created the server SHOULD return `200 OK`.
+If the resource could not be created, the response should be an `409 Conflict`.
-An HTTP 200 (OK)

-If the resource could not be created, the response should be an HTTP 409 (Conflict).
 The entity of the response should contain a JSON document describing the reason creation was refused.
-This would typically be because of business logic validation.
-(See below for more details on the format of errors)
+See the section on error messages for more details on the format of errors.

-The client must generate a UUID based URL for the PUT operation.
+The client MUST generate a UUID based URL for the PUT operation.

 ## Errors
 Errors must be returned in the HTTP response body.
 The response must contain a set of error objects.
-Each error object should contain a code and an path - if possible - that points to where the error occured in the document.
-In order to make life easier in asynchronous languages such as javascript, the server also returns the original JSON document in the response.
+Each error object SHOULD contain a `code` and, optionally a `path` that points to where the error occured in the document (as a dot-separated property path, relative to the JSON document).
+The server MUST also return the original JSON document in the response, under `document`.

-The code of an error/warning should always be in lowercase, and words should be separated by dots, as shown in the example.
+The `code` of an error/warning should always be in lower case, and words should be separated by dots.

-To make sure the same code is used for the same errors across all the API’s we define the following codes.
-Make sure the paths property indicates to which property/list the error code applies:
+Some error codes are standardized.
+Servers MUST use these standard error appropriately.

-- `property.missing` : when a required property is missing in the document.
+- `property.missing` MUST be used when a required property is missing in the document.
-- ‘property.value.invalid’: when the value for a property is not valid.
-A more specific message is better, this is the default fallback.
+- `property.value.invalid` MUST be used when the value for a property is not valid.
-‘property.type.invalid’: when the type of the property is not as expected by the schema.
+- `property.type.invalid` MUST be used when the type of the property is not as expected by the schema.
-‘property.value.too.long’: when the input value is too long.
+- `property.value.too.long` MUST be used when the input value exceeds the maximum size.
-‘property.value.too.short’: when the input value is too short.
+- `property.value.too.short` MUST be used when the input value is too short.
-‘property.list.empty’: occurs when an list is empty that is not allowed to be.
+- `property.list.empty` MUST be used when an list is empty, when it is not allowed to be.
-‘enddate.before.startdate’: when a period is entered with an enddate before the startdate.
-‘duplicate.key’: when the resource contains two objects with the same key.
+- `duplicate.key` MUST be used when the resource contains two objects with the same key.
-‘key.not.unique’: when the resource contains a new object with a key that is not unique.
+- `key.not.unique` MUST be used when the resource contains a new object with a key that is not unique.
-‘invalid.permalink’: when the document contains a link is a reference to a non-existing resource.
-A non-existing URL would resolve as 404 or 410.
-It is not required, but advised that API implementations check links in documents.
+- `invalid.permalink` MAY be used when the document contains a link to a non-existing resource.

-Every error/warning should have a type field that has value ‘ERROR’ or ‘WARNING’, as shown in the example.
+Every warning SHOULD have a `type` field that has value `WARNING`.
+Error messages MAY contain a `type` field with value `ERROR`.

 Example : creation of a new school via PUT.
 A school with institution number 006122 is already in the datastore.